SpecialFood/USB-Fake-Packages/README.md

 MaxConsoleSubFolderLevels :

-The max dive into the route sub folders, 1 goes for 1 max dive, 0 goes for none, -1 goes for infinite, etc.
+The max dive into the route sub folders, 1 goes for 1 max dive, 0 goes for none, "Infinite" goes for infinite, etc.

 ConsoleDeniedFolderPath_X :